ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

        *  `VerifiedAddressUpdated(addr, oldHash, hash, msg.sender)`.
        *  If the hash is the same as the value already stored then
        *  no `VerifiedAddressUpdated` event is to be emitted.
+       *  It MUST throw if the supplied address or hash are zero, or if the address is unknown to the contract.
        *  @param addr The verified address of the person represented by the supplied hash.
        *  @param hash A new cryptographic hash of the address owner's updated verified information.
-       *  @throw if the supplied address or hash are zero, or if the address is unknown to the contract.
        */
       function updateVerified(address addr, bytes32 hash) public;